Universal graph representation of stabilizer codes: Applications of the Graph Formalism

 Because of its universal expressive power, the graph representation in this work has parameters that scale with distance.
 As we showed previously, the distance is bounded above by degree parameters of the graph, and the canonical stabilizers have weights that also scale with the degree.
 Therefore, the graph representation is best suited for finding codes with a desired approximate numerical values of code parameters, as opposed to asymptotically good LDPC codes.
 In other words, graphs provide a flexible technique to generate potentially practical small-scale codes.

-As an example of this flexibility, if one wanted to create a code with a particular distance, one can set the degree of the graph in accordance with Corollary~\ref{corollary:degree}.
-On graphs that do not have large overlaps in sets of neighbours, the distance will be determined by the degree of the input vertices as well as the output-degrees of input neighbours.
+As an example of this flexibility, if one wanted to create a code with a particular distance, one can set the degree of the graph in accordance with Proposition~\ref{proposition:degree}.
+The degree choice gives an upper bound on the distance, so having a sufficiently large degree is a necessary but not sufficient condition to achieve a code with the desired distance.
+To actually get a good distance, one can either check explicitly for small cases, or use graphs which have a provable distance lower bound.
+The codes in this section are sufficiently small that we can usually apply the former strategy.
+However, in a later section, when we investigate decoding algorithms, we will address the second strategy and provide explicit distance lower bounds based on the degree for graphs which satisfy certain structural properties.
 Achieving a certain rate translates to having a sufficiently high density of inputs, which in turn can influence the required degree of the input neighbours.
 Some experimental devices or algorithms may benefit from codes that have at most a particular number of physical qubits or encode a minimum number of logical qubits, both of which are easy to set in the graph formalism.
 If ensuring that the physical qubits behave similarly in a highly uniform manner, a graph could be chosen to be highly regular and symmetric, such as the 5-, 7-, and 9-qubit codes from Section~\ref{sec:compiler:subsec:applications}.
 Further still, a graph can be chosen to be planar and local in two dimensions, or perhaps supporting only a fixed number of long-range connections for ease of practical implementation.
+(To implement a code represented by a graph, we place physical qubits at every output node, so the qubits inherit the geometric properties of the graph.
+Moreover, the canonical stabilizers are local in the graph in the sense that every qubit supported in the stabilizer associated to $v \in \CO$ is at most 3 edges away from $v$.
+We note, however, that there certainly exist codes which are, e.g., planar, but whose graph in our representation is not planar.)
 On the other hand, a graph embedded into a higher-dimensional space, such as a high-dimensional grid graph for example, could be easier to represent or simulate classically.
 We will give examples of codes with each of these properties below.

 The distance calculations of codes in this section were performed by direct computation.
 The code is freely available for use~\cite{Lu_graphcodes}.